bwva/HTML-SpinnerElem/README.md

 May be used to start or stop the spinner's motion.

 ### ARIA-Related Attributes
 In most use cases, spinners play a _presentational_ role, with no semantic meaning of their own.
 The context in which they are deployed provides any meaning to be detected by assistive systems such as screen readers.

 For example, a "Search" button that triggers a long-running database lookup might display a message such as "Searching..." along with a spinner as a visual indicator for sighted users.
 When the long search process completes and returns, the button's script deletes the "Searching..." message and its spinner, and displays the search results.

 The spinner in tbis context is passive to the action, and will no longer be available for any ARIA functionality once the long process returns.
+However, the display and removal of the message and spinner are events that could be detected by an ARIA-aware region, so ARIA compatibility is assurred.

 By default, the SpinnerElement is constructed for this presentational role.
 It is composed only of `<div>` and `<span>` elements, which have no intrinsic semantic value.
 A screen reader voicing some text that happens to include a spinner will read right past the spinner as though it wasn't there.

 Not having their own semantic roles, however, means that any text contained by `<div>` and `<span>` elements is directly available to assistive technologies.
 That allows a spinner's prefix and suffix to be detected and read, for example, by a screen reader.

->A self-contained spinner, including its prefix and suffix, is far simpler to manage than a wait message composed of a span for the prefix, an image tag with the correct src path and styling to insert, align, and size the visual, including its 'alt' text or its own ARIA attributes to play well, and then a span for the suffix, all with their own document-wide unique ids.
+>I think this illustrates why I like the SpinnerElement.
+A self-contained spinner, including its prefix and suffix, is far simpler to manage than a wait message composed of a span for the prefix, an image tag with the correct src path and styling to insert, align, and size the visual, including its 'alt' text and its own ARIA attributes to play well, and then a span for the suffix, all with their own document-wide unique ids.

 #### Spinners with ARIA Roles
 In some cases the spinner is part of more complex behavior.
 Perhaps the "Search" button above keeps the spinner displayed, but transforms its behavior, form, or prefix/suffix messages after the long process returns.
 Or the spinner itself could be "clickable" to trigger some event, and modifies itself when it does so.
 Contexts like these require providing more information and meta-data to assistive technologies.